Fives: Rugby fives

 Rugby fives, nominally developed at Rugby School in Rugby is the most common variant of the sport, played in both singles and doubles.
 The variant is derived from Wessex fives, and was brought to Rugby in the 19th century by Thomas Arnold, the then headmaster of Rugby School, who had learnt the game playing at Warminster School.
 Rugby fives is attested to in Thomas Hughes' 1857 Tom Brown's School Days, centered on the author's own experiences at Rugby, which align with the period in with Arnolds was headmaster.
 The sport is governed by the Rugby Fives Association, which stages multiple tournaments for the sport annually.

 Rugby fives uses an enclosed court free from "hazards", with a hollow board running across the front wall, similar to that of squash.
 The court has a width of 18 feet and a length of 28 feet, with the front wall having a height of 15 feet.
 The Rugby fives court uses a shortened back wall, which has a height of 4'10.
 Rugby fives is most commonly played in gloves, using a leather-clad ball with a rubber core.
 This ball is harder than that used in Eton fives, which increases the speed of play in the game.

 Fives is played at several public schools throughout England, including Rugby School, Bedford School, and St Paul's School (London), as well as by the universities of Oxford and Cambridge, which participate in an annual varsity match in the sport.
 As of 2022, Rugby fives is played in two state schools, namely Stoke Newington School (whose courts were renovated by The National Lottery in 2007) and Derby Moor Academy.
+Wigan Grammar School had a Rugby fives court situated on the Mesnes playing field.
+It fell into disuse after 1972 when WGS became a comprehensive school.
+The court became dilapidated and was demolished in the 1980s.